LeTo37/portfolio1/about.md

 I learnt: to arc weld; to use a lathe machine; design automation with pneumatics; applied metrology; CNC machining; heat tempering and hardening; and Computer Aided Drafting

-### Balancell | Interim Job - *(May - August 2018)*

-Prior to my moving to Chicago for my masters degree, I worked at an engineering startup in Cape Town, South Africa called Balancell.
-Their focus is on building 'smart' Lithium Ferro Phosphate Battery Packs for industrial use.
-My role was to develop test rigs (designing and building circuits and programming micro-controllers) for their equipment and circuits.

 ## What I am up to at the moment
 I am currently still completing my Masters degree.
 The courses I have taken include: